uncharted-causemos/anansi/README.md

 - /byod, as an analog for incremental assembly, this retrns a task id
 - /status, to check the status of a given task

+If `WATCH_FOLDER` environment variable is defined, anansi will periodically check the linked/mounted folder for new INDRA datasets and start the DART CDR + INDRA ingestion automatically.

 To create and run the docker image

 ```